 Reach out to a treatment provider for free today.

 Make a Call (855) 826-4464

 - OR -

 Detoxification centers will be able to assist those looking for help in discontinuing hallucinogen use.
 The majority of DMT users also experiment with other drugs, so an inpatient rehabilitation facility may be appropriate for someone needing to detox and recover from multiple substance use disorders.
-A treatment provider will be able to answer your questions if you or a loved one are considering seeking professional treatment.
+A treatment provider can answer rehab-related questions if you or a loved one are considering seeking treatment.